 Menstruation education is an essential part of wider menstrual literacy.
 As we begin to develop awareness as a society that menstrual stigma and shame can contribute to barriers to learning and agency, there has never been a greater need to integrate menstrual learning within all curriculum areas across school life.
 A new curriculum model is necessary to support teachers in planning lessons that will grow with young people and meet their learning needs appropriately at each age and stage, because despite more awareness, we do not have a joined up, practical strategy.

-I urge the DfE to adopt this model as a programme of study that is part of the National Curriculum for England.
+I invite teachers to try it out, and will be offering my help.
+I urge the DfE to adopt this model as a programme of study as part of the review of the National Curriculum for England.

 We’ve all heard that ‘All teachers are teachers of English’.
 What if we also consider that ‘All teachers are teachers of menstrual literacy’?

-– Chella Quint
+– Chella Quint OBE

 How to use this programme of study:

-This guide is offered as a way to map and contextualise the skills, knowledge and understanding that will best support all pupils, whether they menstruate or not, and provide a clear progression from topic to topic as pupils grow.
-Teachers can find menstruation related facts, stimulus texts, artefacts and situations which can be incorporated into other subjects and act as a real-life application of the concept being taught.
-When lesson planning, this programme of study works best in tandem with the Period Positive Pledge, a framework for creating ethical resources and learning and working environments that are more inclusive of menstruating pupils, staff, and visitors.
+Teachers can select menstruation-related facts, stimulus texts, artefacts and situations which can be incorporated into classroom activities in their subjects and act as a real-life application of the concept being taught.
+When lesson planning, this programme of study works best in tandem with the Period Positive Pledge, a framework for creating ethical resources and learning and working environments that are more inclusive of, and supportive for, menstruating pupils, staff, and visitors.
 A school-friendly version of the pledge is included in this curriculum document.
+The original can be found at http://www.periodpositive.com.

 Inclusion of all genders: